Apply

 4. Check your application status online.
 Application statuses will be updated daily, Monday-Friday.

 5. Applications will be accepted and reviewed for admission and merit scholarship on a “rolling admissions” basis based on when they are considered complete.
 If you plan to take a future LSAT, your application will not be reviewed until your new score has been received.
-To allow for June LSAT scores of the year of enrollment our deadline is July 15th.
-It is to your advantage to apply sooner rather than later and admission offers will begin being made in December.
+Our complete application deadline is August 1st.
+It is to your advantage to apply sooner rather than later and admission offers will begin being made in January.

 The admissions process for master’s programs is separate and must be done through the Syracuse University Graduate School.